singledigit/devops-bootcamp/labs/lab0/cloud9.md

 There you have it!
 A new development environment has been setup.
 Spend some time looking around and getting aquinted with the different sections of Cloud9

+*Be sure to keep all three browser tabs open*
+- This tab for instructions
+- The Cloud9 environment
+- The AWS Services dashboard

 [Next Step: Resources](resources.md) | [Configuration](README.md) | [Home](../../README.md)